Washing dark clothes incorrectly can lead to color bleeding, color transference, and color fading.

 Carefully follow the steps below to wash your dark clothes in the washing machine.

-- Add laundry detergent that is formulated specifically for dark clothing.
+Add laundry detergent to dark clothes that is formulated specifically for dark clothing.
 If you do not have detergent for dark clothes, use a smaller amount of your regular or gentle laundry detergent.

-- Use a regular or gentle wash cycle depending on the type of fabric the garment is made from.
+Use a regular or gentle wash cycle depending on the type of fabric the garment is made from.
 Some delicate garments may even require the use of a mesh laundry bag in some cases.
-Please refer to the garment’s care label before using any particular setting on the washing machine.
+Please refer to the garment’s care label before using any particular setting on the washing machine (how long does a washer take?).

 - Avoid overloading your washing machine so that your dark clothes have adequate space to move and mix.